dazthecorgi/docs/docs/api/03-q-storage/02-hosting-websites-on-quilibrium.md

 ## Building Dynamic Websites

-Dynamic behavior—like reading from or writing to storage, or performing private computations—is handled differently.
+Dynamic behavior — like reading from or writing to storage, or performing private computations — is handled differently.
 Rather than maintaining a traditional backend server, your frontend can communicate directly with Quilibrium services using the provided SDKs:

 - **QStorage SDK**: for interacting with stored objects.
 - **QKMS SDK**: for managing key-based authentication and authorization.